Sampling Kantorovich operators for speckle noise reduction and gap filling with some applications to remote sensing: Implementation of the SK algorithm for missing data

 In order to satisfy the assumptions of Theorem \ref{th_predizione}, the kernel $B_s$ must be shifted to the right so that its support is contained in $[\Delta, +\infty)$.
 In particular, in Algorithm \ref{predictionfunction}, we perform a translation by $\frac{s+2\Delta}{2}$.
 By the properties of the Fourier transform, condition ($\chi$2) is still satisfied.

 \begin{remark} Actually, in the proposed LP-SK algorithm, the variables represent spatial coordinates and do not involve any temporal sequences of data.
 Consequently, what we refer to as ``past pixels'' can more appropriately be called ``previous pixels'' (see Figure \ref{past_pixels}).
 For a missing pixel at coordinates $(\nu,\mu)$, we define as past pixels the samples available within a mask of size $n_1\times m_1$ located in the region $\{(i,j)\;:\; i<\nu,j<\mu\}$.
 This ensures that the reconstruction of each pixel depends only on previously scanned spatial data, in accordance with the assumptions of Theorem \ref{th_predizione}.
-Such a formulation could be suited to remote-sensing applications, where data are often acquired progressively along spatial tracks, as in GNSS-R scanning \cite{Zavo}.
-In GNSS-R, signals continuously transmitted by navigation satellites (like GPS) bounce off the Earth surface and are captured by a receiver on a satellite or aircraft.
-Each reflected signal provides information about a small patch of the surface, such as roughness, soil moisture, or water level.
-As the receiver moves along its orbit, it collects reflections from many locations, gradually building up a 2D map of the region.
-Unlike a conventional camera that captures an entire image instantly, GNSS-R produces a complete image progressively, point by point, as the satellite gathers data.
-Therefore, the complete image is not available at once, instead it is built up over time as the satellite collects data, and reconstruction must be performed sequentially as data are collected.
-Similar scenarios arise in airborne remote sensing, radar imaging, or even medical imaging, where full data acquisition may be delayed or interrupted, and timely reconstruction is crucial, see e.g. \cite{ex1, ex2, ex3}. \end{remark}
+In the numerical experiments presented in this work, however, the notion of previous pixels is mainly used to show the local behaviour of the LP-SK algorithm which avoids the use of ``future samples''. \end{remark}